 John Arthur Lloyd Jones’s Army Service Record has survived and is accessible on www.ancestry.co.uk .
 It tells us that he attested on 9th November 1915 and was allocated to the Army Reserve.
 He was a teacher and when he was eventually mobilized on 26th January 1916 he was living at 44 Buchanan Road Egremont, Cheshire.
 He was 21 years old, 5feet 6 inches tall and his next of kin was his father.
 He was declared fit for Class II.
 He was appointed to Lance Corporal on 24th February 1916.

-He embarked for France on 25th June 1916 and joined his battalion on 6th July 1916 and was killed in action on the 19th September 1916.
+He embarked for France on 25th June 1916 and joined his battalion on 6th July 1916 and was killed in action on the Somme on the 19th September 1916.

 There is correspondence between the Army and John Arthur’s father regarding his possessions, medals, memorial plaque and scroll.